Whole Life Insurance Problems

 In 2012, the Wall Street Journal reported that investors paid $982 million in whole life insurance premiums over the course of the year.
 Whole life insurance and a closely related product called universal life insurance have become more popular products as consumers turn to permanent life insurance policies amidst concerns about financial turmoil in investment markets.

 Whole life insurance and universal life insurance policies are called permanent life insurance because the policies are intended to be kept over the course of a person’s life, unlike term policies which provide coverage only if death occurs within a limited period of time.
 The policies are also sold as having an investment component, although unfortunately many financial experts indicate they are bad investment choices.

 For investors who were provided with misleading information on whole life products or who were marketed inappropriate whole life products, it is important to understand rights and options.
-California securities fraud lawyers can help in this regard.
+A California securities fraud lawyer can help in this regard.
 If your policy was cancelled or you faced unexpected rate increases or costs, an attorney may also be able to provide assistance.

 Investing in Whole Life Insurance Policies

 Whole life insurance policies have fixed premiums and are designed to provide coverage for a policyholder’s entire life, unless or until premium payments stop being paid or the policy is surrendered.
 Premiums which are assessed are higher than the amount of money it would normally cost to purchase a life insurance policy, and excess premiums are invested for the policyholder.

 Whole life policies are designed to build tax-deferred cash value and are intended to serve as a savings and investment vehicle.
 In many cases, policyholders are told that the whole life policy will provide them with substantial income, especially during retirement.

 There are many providers of whole life insurance policies, with the top five sellers of whole life insurance coverage in California identified as:

 - Northwestern Mutual Life Insurance Company